nyxpirientity/ULTRAKILL-NyxLib/README.md

 **ULTRAKILL Additions I Want** is a janky mod made for my own personal use meant for ULTRAKILL and built for *Melon Loader* currently.
 This means the standard ULTRAKILL mod loader setup WILL (probably) NOT work for this code in it's current state and instead it'd need to be ported over.
 Although, I've heard about a melonloader -> bepinex compatibility layer, but I've not tested it and have no knowledge of it, so that may work.
 Alternatively, you can use Melonloader which is here: https://github.com/LavaGang/MelonLoader

+# Warning
+this mod is NOT compatible with the latest version of the game, that is, since fraud released

 # Cheats
 It features mainly a variety of cheats that change the game up in random ways.
 Cheats are *intended* to be capable of being fully mixable, within reason, however, they may have bugs/issues ESPECIALLY when combined.
 Generally, I've found them good enough for challenge runs, even if still not as stable as I'd prefer.
 I'll list the cheats here: